bitrise-io/devcenter/_articles/en/tutorials/docker/run-your-build-locally-in-docker.md

 ---
 To be able to run your Linux stack builds locally, you'll need [docker](https://www.docker.com/):

-* For Linux just follow the [official install instructions](https://docs.docker.com/engine/installation/linux/).
+* For Linux, just follow the [official install instructions](https://docs.docker.com/engine/installation/linux/).
-* For Mac you can use [Docker for Mac](https://www.docker.com/products/docker#/mac), which is the easiest way to get started.
+* For Mac, you can use [Docker for Mac](https://www.docker.com/products/docker#/mac), which is the easiest way to get started.

-In this guide we'll use [this Bitrise Android sample project](https://github.com/bitrise-samples/sample-apps-android-sdk22).
+In this guide, we'll use [this Bitrise Android sample project](https://github.com/bitrise-samples/sample-apps-android-sdk22).

 {% include message_box.html type="warning" title="Large images ahead" content=" The official Bitrise Docker images are quite large because they include a wide variety of preinstalled tools.
-You'll need at **least** 20-25 GB free disk space! "%}
+You'll need at least 20-25 GB FREE DISC SPACE! "%}

 If you're not familiar with the [Bitrise CLI](https://www.bitrise.io/cli) you should try that first.
 You don't have to master the CLI, if you know what `bitrise run WORKFLOW` does, that should be enough for this tutorial.